ENCODE-DCC/pyencoded-tools/README.md

     ENCSR000AAA     ['released']
 this is a possible output even if multiple files exist in experiment

-To show all possible outputs from a list type field use the '--listfull' argument
+To show all possible outputs from a list type field use the *--listfull* argument

         ./ENCODE_get_fields.py --field files.status --listfull